EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * Dicode1q (Used video and article to improvise player jump physics)
 * gamedevwithdrew (Used tutorial videos on adding the health bars)
 * strangehorizon on Freesound dot org (Source of Gong sound effect)
+* uEffects on Freesound (Source of Soccer Ball Bag sound effect)
 * decipher8996 (Used tutorial video to make jump-through-platform)
 * DevWorm (Used tutorial video on "Top Down AI Enemy Movement" to fix the SWIMMING states for Companion)
 * Nkzar (Gave me tips on fixing collision/animation related stuff)